Toghrol Tower

-Toghrol Tower (Persian: برج طغرل) also transliterated Toghrul, Tughrol, or Tughrul) is a 12th-century monument, located in the city of Rey, Tehran province, Iran.
+Toghrol Tower (Persian: برج طغرل; also transliterated Toghrul, Tughrol, or Tughrul) is a 12th-century monument, located in the city of Rey, Tehran province, Iran.
 Tuğrul Tower is near Rashkan Castle.

 The 20 m brick tower is the tomb of Seljuk ruler Tughril I, who died in Rey in 1063.
 Originally, like other monuments of its time, it was capped by a conical dome (گنبد, gonbad), which collapsed during an earthquake.

 The thickness of the walls varies from 1.75 to 2.75 m.
 The inner and outer diameters are 11 and 16 m, respectively.
 The exterior shape is that of a polygon with 24 angles in its design, which is thought to contribute to the structure's stability against tremors.
 At the top of the tower, Kufic inscriptions were originally observable.

 The tower is protected by Iran's Cultural Heritage Organization.

-In some texts, this place is called Burj Khalifa Yazid.
-According to some experts' ideas, this tower is like a clock pointer and the time can be recognized by the sunshine on its congresses.
+Historically identified in several texts as Burj Khalifa Yazid.
+In terms of scale, the structure reaches a height of approximately 18 metres.
+The mathematical precision required for such a function reflects the sophisticated understanding of gnomonics prevalent during the period of its construction.

 History

-It is said that one of the uses of this tower was to use it on foggy nights by lighting a fire on its high barrier to guide the travelers of the Silk Road coming from Khorasan to Rey, and to meet the chronological needs of the people during the day.
-According to Manouchehr Arian in the article "Another Look at the Towers", calling the term "tower" to this building and similar buildings refers to the annual moving passageways of sunlight in Zodiacal.
-In addition to this feature, Toghrol Tower has another unique feature called the sundial that is hidden in the heart of its congresses.
+Historically, Toghrol Tower served as a multi-functional beacon situated along the Silk Road.
+On nights obscured by fog, fires were ignited atop its high parapet to guide travellers journeying from Khorasan towards Rey.
+Beyond its role as a navigational landmark, the structure fulfilled the daily chronological requirements of the local population.

-Naser al-Din Shah Qajar ordered some restorations to be made to the top part of the tower, which was collapsing in 1884.
+The structural integrity of the tower was preserved in 1884 when Naser al-Din Shah Qajar commissioned extensive restorations to the upper sections, which were at risk of total collapse at the time.